-The GLAM Divisional Office, under the direction of the GLAM Dvisional Secretary, provides coordination and support for the six GLAM departments.
+The GLAM Divisional Office, under the direction of the GLAM Divisional Secretary, provides coordination and support for the six GLAM departments.

 Each of the departments in GLAM has a governing body prescribed by Statute or Regulation: the Curators of the University Libraries and the Boards of Visitors of the individual museums and of the Botanic Garden.

-The GLAM Board comprises the directors of the six GLAM departments and is chaired by the Pro-Vice-Chancellor (People & GLAM).
+The GLAM Board comprises the directors of the six GLAM departments and is chaired by the Head of GLAM.

 c/o Museum of Natural History